dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 You can't learn about linguistics and semiotics without learning what they have done with human culture, but you will never really know who they are because they are everywhere.
-They are obsessed with knowing who is getting close to being capable of learning.
+To most people, their level of control over culture is unfathomable and appears supernatural.
+It is not.
+The Illuminati are obsessed with knowing who is getting close to being capable of learning or being dangerous.
 They watch certain fields of knowledge.
 If you get close, they will insert themselves into your life and co-opt your soul.
 They will choke you off first, then try to buy you off, then try to destroy anything and everything